 I only recommend using WordPress.org due to simplicity, customization options, and ongoing support.
 It’s easily the best self-hosted blogging platform available.

 Creating Your First Website

 In this guide, I will discuss the overall process that is involved in creating a website.
-This article is specially useful for those who wish to create a blog, yet they lack the knowledge and the guidance to start the website of their dreams.
+This article is especially useful for those who wish to create a blog, yet they lack the knowledge and the guidance to start the website of their dreams.

 In this website setup guide, I will discuss some of the requirements needed prior to launching your site, how to buy a domain name and much more.